Automating-GIS-processes/site/source/lessons/L4/geometric-operations.rst

     hel.crs
     grid.crs

-They do.
+Indeed, they do.
+This is pre-srequisite to conduct spatial operations between the layers (as their coordinates need to match).

-Let's see how our datasets look like, let's use the Helsinki municipality layer as our basemap and plot the other layer on top of that.
+Let's see how our datasets look like.
+We will use the Helsinki municipality layer as our basemap and plot the other layer on top of that.

 .. ipython:: python

     basemap = hel.plot()
-    grid.plot(ax=basemap, linewidth=0.02);
+    grid.plot(ax=basemap, facecolor='gray' linewidth=0.02);

     # Use tight layout
     @savefig helsinki_grid_borders.png width=7in